-The ASBs in the schools of the district shall operate within the Walla Walla Public Schools ASB Guidelines as well as the following guidelines:
+The associated student bodies (ASBs) in the schools of the district will operate within the following guidelines:

-A. ASBs are mandatory in grades 6 through 12 whenever students engage in money raising activities with the approval and under the supervision of the district.
-ASBs are not mandatory at the elementary level (K-5).
-However, any money raised with the approval and under the supervision of the district must be administered in the same way as ASB money.
-The school principal is designated to act as the ASB for K-5 school buildings.
+A. ASBs are mandatory whenever one or more students engage in money raising activities with the approval and at the direction or under the supervision of the district.
+The school principal is designated to act as the ASB for K-6 school buildings.

-B. The school board has authority over ASBs.
-ASBs are subject to the same laws as the district, including accounting procedures, budgets, and warrants.
+B. The board has authority over ASBs.
+ASBs are subject to the same laws as the district, including accounting procedures, budgets and warrants.

-A. The district must have an ASB program fund budget approved by the school board.
+A. The district will have an ASB program fund budget approved by the board.

-C. Disbursements may be made either by warrant, imprest bank accounts, or petty cash funds.
+C. Disbursements may be made either by warrant, imprest bank accounts, procurement card or petty cash funds.

-D. ASB purchases must comply with state bid procedure as outlined in the district bid requirements policy and procedure.
-Purchases of the same goods or services for more than one school must be considered together when establishing the purchase amount and applicability of bid requirements.
+D. ASB purchases will comply with state bid procedure as outlined in the law and district bid requirements policy and procedure.
+Purchases of the same goods or services for more than one school will be considered together when establishing the purchase amount and applicability of bid requirements.

-E. All property acquired with ASB funds becomes property of the school district.
+E. All property acquired with ASB funds becomes property of the district.

-F. Associated student body groups may raise private nonassociated student body funds through fund raising and donations for scholarships, student exchanges and charitable purposes.
-Such fund raising and donation solicitation must meet the requirements for other ASB fundraising and those requirements specific to nonassociated student body funds, including clear notice to all donors of the purpose of the fund raising.
-Students wishing to use district facilities to raise private non-associated student body funds must comply with district policy and procedures regarding community use of school facilities.
-For handling the accounting for complex fundraising programs for private nonassociated student body fund money, the district shall recoup its costs.
+F. ASB groups may raise private nonassociated student body funds through fund-raising and donations for scholarships, student exchanges and charitable purposes.
+Such fund-raising and donation solicitation will meet the requirements for other ASB fundraising and those requirements specific to nonassociated student body funds, including clear notice to all donors of the purpose of the fund raising.
+Students wishing to use district facilities to raise private non-associated student body funds will comply with district policy and procedures regarding community use of school facilities.
+For handling the accounting for complex fundraising programs for private nonassociated student body fund money, the district will withhold or otherwise be compensated an amount adequate to reimburse the district for its direct costs.

 G. Purposes that directly further or support the school district's program — both co-curricular and extracurricular — are suitable use for ASB funds, if the activities are optional for students.